-Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.
+Native American Facts For Kids was written for young people in search of Apalachee information for school or home-schooling reports.

 We encourage students and teachers to visit our Apalachee language and culture